What Are Advantage and Advantix

 Both Advantage and Advantix are for use to treat fleas on dogs, but the Advantage formula is safe for use on cats also.
 Advantix, however, is only for use on dogs.
 This is where most problems originate from.

-When owners accidentally get the two products mixed up or forget which is which, and end up treating their cats with Advantix, seriously problems develop.
+When owners accidentally get the two products mixed up or forget which is which, and end up treating their cats with Advantix, serious problems develop.

 Advantix is toxic for cats.
 Although Advantage and Advantix both utilize imidacloprid as their active ingredient, Advantix also uses permethrin.
 This addition makes Advantix poisonous and unsafe for use on cats.